Skip to main content

 Browser applications must send a GET request to initialize the logout URL by calling /self-service/logout/browser and a GET request to /self-service/logout to complete the logout flow.

-Native applications don't initialize the logout flow and only need to send a DELETE request with the session token in the request body to the /self-service/logout/api endpoint.
+Native applications don't initialize the logout flow and just need to send a DELETE request with the session token in the request body to the /self-service/logout/api endpoint.

 get-logout-browser.sh